JamesGlover/cb_technical/README.md

 Still missing is the functionality to create new users, and to search.

+### Front end fields

+Ideally DOB would be a day, month, year dropdown.
+(Date input fields are terrible for birthdays on many platforms).
+The gender and title fields would be select dropdowns.

 ### Email/Phone validation

 In a real application email and phone can only be properly validated by either making an